 A1.3.2.1 The Chairman of an SG should establish a Steering Committee composed of all Vice-Chairmen, WP Chairmen and their Vice-Chairmen, as well as the Chairmen of subgroups to assist in the organization of the work.

-A1.3.2.2 The SGs will normally set up WPs to study topics within their scope, and topics based on the Questions assigned to them, as well as topics in accordance with § A1.3.1.2 above.
+A1.3.2.2 The SGs, at its first meeting after the RA, shall set up WPs to study topics within their scope, and topics based on the Questions assigned to them, as well as topics in accordance with § A1.3.1.2 above.
 WPs are understood to exist over an undefined period to answer Questions and study the topics put before the SG.
 Each WP will study Questions and these topics, and will prepare draft Recommendations and other texts for consideration by the SG.
 To limit the resource impact on the BR, Member States, Sector Members, Associates and Academia3, an SG shall establish by consensus4 and maintain only the minimum number of WPs.

+A1.3.2.2bis Each SG shall appoint Chairmen and Vice-Chairmen of WPs at the first meeting of that SG after RA taking into account Resolution 208 of the Plenipotentiary conference and the desire to observe fully the principle of equitable geographical distribution among ITU regional organizations, as well as mainstreaming a gender perspective in the policies of all ITU Sectors.
+The mandate of Vice-Chairmen shall be to assist the WP Chairman in matters related to the management of WP, including substitution for the chairman at official ITU meetings when necessary.

+A1.3.2.2ter Taking into account the principles expressed for elected officers to advisory groups, study groups, and other groups, as expressed in Resolution 208 of the Plenipotentiary Conference, Study Group chairmen should periodically review working party leadership to assure that there is reasonable stability in the leadership to advance the work of the groups, while providing opportunities for different individuals to serve in these appointed capacities.
+Such renewal will allow for candidates to bring new perspectives and vision to the working parties.

 […]

 ______________